Touch-E/TouchE-Plugin/README.md

     private var loginResponse: LoginResponse? = null
     private var data: List<AllContentsResponse>? = null

-            //use this method for get movie list homeScreen = OpenClass(this)
+            // Use this method for get movie list homeScreen = OpenClass(this)

             homeScreen.getMovieDetail {
                 Log.d("TouchEPlugin Log", "getMovieDetail: $it")
             }

-            //Use this method for get my cart count homeScreen.getCartDataCount {
+            // Use this method for get my cart count homeScreen.getCartDataCount {
                 Log.d("TouchEPlugin Log", "getCartDataCount: $it")
             }